Double Dog Dare

 Awards and honors

-Double Dog Dare has been named to five state reading lists!
+Double Dog Dare has been named to six state reading lists!

 - Sequoyah Children's Book Award (Oklahoma) 2015